ray-project/ray/doc/source/rllib/rllib-offline.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 To include environment data in the training sample datasets you can use the optional
-``store_infos_dict`` parameter that is part of the ``output_config`` dictionary.
+``store_infos`` parameter that is part of the ``output_config`` dictionary.
 This parameter
-ensures that the ``infos_dict``, as returned by the RL environment, is included in the output files.
+ensures that the ``infos`` dictionary, as returned by the RL environment, is included in the output files.

-Note 1: It is the responsibility of the user to ensure that the content of ``infos_dict`` can be serialized
+Note 1: It is the responsibility of the user to ensure that the content of ``infos`` can be serialized
 to file.
-Note 2: This setting is only relevant for the TensorFlow based agents, for PyTorch agents the ``infos_dict`` data is always stored.
+Note 2: This setting is only relevant for the TensorFlow based agents, for PyTorch agents the ``infos`` data is always stored.

-To write the ``infos_dict`` data to JSON or Parquet files using Dataset, specify output and output_config keys like the following:
+To write the ``infos`` data to JSON or Parquet files using Dataset, specify output and output_config keys like the following:

 .. code-block:: python